PHOTOGRAPHS & RELATED STORIES

 Beside the driver's seat, in the cup holder space was a dented can of Coca Cola.
 "That was probably the last thing Dad ever drank," I thought.
 I wanted to make a record of my father's last drink.
 I lifted the Coke out of the cup holder and put it on the dashboard where there was better lighting.
 The can was at least a third full, and, with the flowered window shield as a backdrop it seemed to tell a story.
 I took three quick stills and then, while Paul began questioning the policemen, I moved to the back seat of the car.

 In the back were some discarded clothes, some newspapers, and a paperback book from the Fresno Public Library.
 The book was about King Louis XIV of France.
 Of late, Dad had been reading all about the Sun King and this book, I deduced, was likely the last book he had been reading.
-The book at face value was worth no more than a few dollars.
+At face value the book was worth no more than a few dollars.
 In essence it was just a collection of bonded sheets of paper with ink on them, but to me it carried sentimental value in that it was one of the last objects to influence my father's existence.
 I put the book in my camera bag for safekeeping and vowed to reimburse the library.
 Dad would have wanted that.

 Also in the back of the car, was a small packet of unopened M&M's.
 Dad and his sweet tooth, he loved his sugar just as much as I do.
 I put the M&M's packet in my pocket.
 It was another little item for me to savor and remember him by and to keep him alive in some artificial way even if only just for a few more minutes.